RandomString123/FWF.jl/README.md

 * Custom header specifiction
 * Start of file row skipping

+Items of note the package does not support, could could if desired
+* Column type detection
+* Sink from DataStreams.
+(For all that is good and holy, please convert your data to a modern format)

 ## Installation

 The package is (Hopefully soon to be) registered in `METADATA.jl` and so can be installed with `Pkg.add`.